ndjuric/guess-noga-code/README.md

 # guess-noga-code
 try to guess NOGA/NACE code from the company's activity description with n-grams

+there is some pre-trained data in the ngrams dir that the web api can use

 cd ngrams/
 bunzip2 1.gram.bz2
 bunzip2 2.gram.bz2